vburlbl/phpbb-anti-spam/README.md

 Supports Contact Board Administration MOD http://www.phpbb.com/customise/db/mod/c ... istration/ to redirect false positives to the contact page.

-Supports Advanced Double Activation Pack MOD http://www.phpbb.com/customise/db/mod/a ... tion_pack/ to add the Re-check spam feature to the ACP Verify user page.
+Supports Advanced Double Activation Pack MOD to add the Re-check spam feature to the ACP Verify user page.

-Supports Handyman` MOD version check - https://www.phpbb.com/customise/db/mod/ ... sion_check
+Supports Handyman` MOD version check

 Technical background information:

 dnsbl_check is included in phpBB3 Olympus by default.
 But it is using the spamhaus.org DNSBL.
 This list creates a lot of false positives.
 There are other DNSBLs - e.g. dnsbl.tornevall.org - which are more recommended for the prevention of board spam registrations and spam posts.